 - Traditional Compost Bin: This is the most common form of composting.
 This is a simple, large container that you can keep outside and just throw your scraps into when they come up.
 You can buy them with or without lids, but you’ll need to manually rotate the compost in order to introduce oxygen to the mix.
 These come in all shapes and sizes, including countertop size, and can be used as both outdoor and indoor composters.

 - Composting Tumbler: Traditional composting can take a long time to be ready, but if you want fast fertilizer, you’ll want to invest in a composting tumbler.
+With this method of waste management, the compact space and reduced size of the organic matter then decompose faster and release carbon dioxide, thus becoming quick organic fertilizer.
+The fertilizer can then be returned to Mother Nature and spread on exhausted farming soils to replenish minerals and organic material.
 These are typically smaller than traditional composting bins, but are shaped like a cylinder and connected to a stand.
 This allows you to better rotate it so you don’t have to get in there with your hands and rotate the compost pile yourself.
 Rolling composters speed up the process so you can get fertilizer much faster than usual.

 - Worm Compost Bin: Worm compost bins, also known as worm factories or simply worm bins, are smaller compost bins that are perfect for indoor gardening enthusiasts or for people who don’t have enough space outside for a traditional composting solution.
 The worm factory’s unique approach to fertilizer uses a colony of worms to effectuate the composting process with your food scraps.
 So the worms eat your food scraps and create compost soil that you then use as fertilizer.
 This way, if you don’t have a back yard, you can still create compost indoors using these worm bins.